 a.
-Informing parents of our expectations and offer ways of helping combat lateness.
+Informing parents of our expectations and offer ways of helping combat lateness;

 - b.
-Parents of persistent offenders will be contacted, and reported to the Attendance Officer if no improvement. - c.
-Praise and acknowledge latecomers who improve. - d.
-Ensure that staff set a good example by arriving punctually for lessons. - e.
-All children and parents must understand that lateness is actively discouraged, although sensitivity may be appropriate in some cases. - f.
-Schools may use other incentives to improve levels of punctuality
+Families of children whose attendance causes concern will be contacted, to ensure we can work together to improve the situation; - c.
+Praise and acknowledge latecomers who improve; - d.
+Ensure that staff set a good example by arriving punctually for lessons; - e.
+All children and parents must understand that lateness is actively discouraged, although sensitivity may be appropriate in some cases; - f.
+Schools may use other incentives to improve levels of punctuality.